A ventilator is a machine that breathes for you or helps you breathe. It is also called a breathing machine or respirator. The ventilator:

-Your loved one will receive medicine to be comfortable while on the ventilator.
-With this medicine, they may be too sleepy to open their eyes.
+A patient receives medicine to remain comfortable while on a ventilator.
+The medicine may cause patients to be too sleepy to open their eyes.

-Your loved one will be placed on a ventilator if they are not able to breathe their own.
-This may be because of a medical condition, an injury, accident, or illness.
+Patients are placed on ventilators when they are not able to breathe on their own.
+This may be for any of the following reasons:

-Most of the time, a patient will need the ventilator only for a short time (hours, days, or weeks), but, in rare cases, the patient may need the ventilator for long periods of time (months, or even years).
+Most of the time, a ventilator is needed only for a short time: hours, days, or weeks.
+But in some cases, a ventilator is needed for longer periods -- months or even years.

-When the ventilator is used for more than a few days, the patient may receive food and nutrients through tubes into either their veins or their stomach.
+When the ventilator is used for more than a few days, the patient may receive nutrition through tubes into either the vein or stomach.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.